Root estimation in Galton-Watson trees

 \advance\sectcount by 1 \section\the\sectcount.
 Automorphisms and Probabilities \hldest{xyz}{}{sec\the\sectcount}

 We start off by establishing some terminology and notation.
 The setup is as follows.
-We will denote by $F_n$ a free tree on $n$ nodes.
-If a node $u$ is selected and the rest of the tree is allowed to hang from it as if by gravity, then we have the {\it $u$-rooted tree}, where the parent of a node is its immediate neighbour in the path towards $u$.
+We will denote by $F_n$ a free tree on $n$ nodes. {This is simply an acyclic graph on $n$ vertices, and is {\it a priori} unlabelled, though we may choose labels for the nodes when convenient.} If a node $u$ is selected and the rest of the tree is allowed to hang from it as if by gravity, then we have the {\it $u$-rooted tree}, where the parent of a node is its immediate neighbour in the path towards $u$.

-In the $u$-rooted tree, we define the {\it tree-degree} of a node $v$ to be the number of children of a given node; this is denoted $\deg_u(v)$.
+In the $u$-rooted tree, we define the {\it tree-degree} of a node $v$ to be the number of children of $v$; this is denoted $\deg_u(v)$.
 The {\it graph-degree} of $v$, written $\deg^*(v)$, is the original degree of $v$ in the free tree $F_n$.
 For every node $v$ different from $u$ in the $u$-rooted tree, we have $\deg_u(v) = \deg^*(v) - 1$ and $u$ is the only node for which the two degrees are equal.
-The number of nodes of a given degree $i$ in the $u$-rooted tree is denoted $N_i^u$; the analogous value for the free tree is denoted $N_i^*$.
+The number of nodes of a given {tree-}degree $i$ in the $u$-rooted tree is denoted $N_i$; the analogous value for the free tree is denoted $N_i^*$. {The tree-degree and graph-degree are, in various places, referred to simply as ``degree" (where the context explains which is meant).}

-An {\it automorphism} of a free tree $F_n$ is a graph-isomorphism from $F_n$ to itself, i.e., a bijection from $V(F)$ to $V(F)$ that preserves the adjacency structure.
-We define the {\it multiplicity} $\mult(v)$ of a node $v$ to be the number of nodes that are isomorphic to $v$, that is, nodes to which $v$ can possibly be sent by an automorphism ($\mult(v) \geq 1$ because a node can always be sent to itself).
-Nodes that are isomorphic will affectionately be called {\it clones}.
+An {\it automorphism} of a free tree $F_n$ is a graph-isomorphism from $F_n$ to itself, i.e., a bijection from $V(F)$ to $V(F)$ that preserves the adjacency structure. {The group of all such maps is denoted $\aut(F_n)$.
+We shall define the {\it multiplicity} $M(v)$ of a node $v\in F_n$ to be the size of its orbit under the action of $\aut(F_n)$.}

 The notion of free-tree automorphisms is used to define the multiplicity, but in fact the number of automorphisms of a {\it rooted tree} is more pertinent to our problem.
 Assuming some node $u$ as the root, this is the number of ways that subtrees with the same parent can be permuted amongst themselves while leaving $u$ firmly planted at the top of the tree.
-Unless otherwise stated, this is the sense in which the term `automorphism' will be used from here onwards, and $\aut(u)$ will be used to indicate the number of automorphisms of the $u$-rooted tree.
+In group-theoretic parlance, this is the stabilizer subgroup $\stab(u)$ of the automorphism group of $F_n$.